pdp10/sbpipe/docs/source/developer_manual.md

 To run tests for R models, the R packages `deSolve` and `sde` must be installed.
 To run tests for Python models, the Python packages `numpy`, `scipy`, and `pandas` must be installed.
-These additional dependencies should not be included to SB pipe main dependencies as they are user-specific.
+These additional dependencies should not be included to SBpipe main dependencies as they are user-specific.
 In principle, users may define their R, Python, Octave or Java models using arbitrary packages.

-As of 2016, the repository for SB pipe source code is `github.com`.
+As of 2016, the repository for SBpipe source code is `github.com`.
 This is configured to run Travis-CI every time a `git push` into the repository is performed.
 The exact details of execution of Travis-CI can be found in Travis-CI configuration file `$SBPIPE/.travis.yml`.
-Importantly, Travis-CI runs all SB pipe tests using `nosetests`.
+Importantly, Travis-CI runs all SBpipe tests using `nosetests`.

 ## Miscellaneous of useful commands